Alpha (2018 film): Plot

-Keda is later attacked and chased by a pack of ferocious wolves, but escapes up a tree and wounds one of the pack members which the others leave behind.
+Keda is later attacked and chased by a pack of ferocious wolves, but escapes up a tree and wounds one of the pack members, which the others leave behind.
 Keda takes pity on it and cares for its injury.
-Gradually gaining the wolf's trust, he gives it water and then food, establishing himself as dominant by feeding himself first.
+Gradually gaining the wolf's trust, he gives it food and water, establishing himself as dominant by feeding himself first.
 He sets out for the village without the wolf, but it follows him.
 Their relationship grows, and they learn to hunt animals together.
-Along the way, Keda names the wolf Alpha.

 One night, they are approached menacingly by a pack of wolves.
 Upon seeing Alpha, who steps forward to greet them, they recognize Keda's companion.
-The pack run off and with Keda's blessing, Alpha joins them.
+The pack runs off, and with Keda's blessing, Alpha joins them.
 Keda continues his journey alone as the season changes into winter.
 On a frozen lake, he encounters a pack of wolves feeding on a carcass.
 Recognizing Alpha, he runs to them, but the ice breaks and he falls through.
 Alpha helps rescue him and they are reunited.

-Continuing the journey together, they find a man who has frozen to death outside his tent and scavenge a bow and arrow from it.
-Later, they take refuge from a pack of cave hyenas inside a cave.
-However, inside they are confronted and attacked by another cave lion, causing Alpha to violently fight the animal.
-Keda saves Alpha by using the bow to kill the lion with the arrow, although Alpha is badly wounded in the fight and now travels with difficulty.
+Continuing the journey together, they find a man who has frozen to death outside his tent and scavenge a bow and a single arrow from his body.
+Later, in the midst of a blizzard they take refuge from a pack of cave hyenas inside a cave.
+However, inside another lion confronts and attacks them, causing Alpha to violently fight the animal.
+Keda saves Alpha by using the bow and arrow he stole from the dead man, although Alpha is now badly wounded because of the fight and travels with difficulty.
 Meanwhile, an equally injured Keda begins to cough up blood.
 When Alpha finally cannot walk, Keda carries the wolf.

-Keda eventually finds his village while nearly passing out from exhaustion, and he reunites with his shocked but relieved parents who are amazed and proud of him.
+Keda eventually finds his village although nearly passing out from exhaustion, and he reunites with his shocked but relieved parents who are amazed and proud of him.
 As the village healer tends to both Keda and Alpha's wounds, Alpha delivers a litter of puppies much to Keda's surprise, as Alpha is revealed to be female.
 Alpha and her pups are formally welcomed into the tribe and grow up in the care of Alpha and Keda.
-The final image of the film shows the tribe and their domesticated wolves, hunting together.
+The final image of the film shows the tribe and their domesticated wolves hunting together.